What is the food of Algeria?

 The dish is especially popular during special occasions, events such as Eid al Fitr (the end of Ramadan), and weddings.

 Mahjouba is a much-loved Algerian crepe.
-The best ones are often cooked in the home, however, these are very popular street food of Algeria too.
-Mahjouba are essentially flaky crepes made with semolina, then stuffed with a jammy tomato-based filling of tomatoes, chilli peppers, onions and herbs.
+The best ones are often cooked at home; however, they are also very popular street food in Algeria.
+Mahjouba is essentially flaky crepes made with semolina, then stuffed with a jammy tomato-based filling of tomatoes, chilli peppers, onions, and herbs.

 These delicious crepes are typically eaten for breakfast and they’re best eaten hot accompanied by some fresh mint tea.

-If you ask Algerian people the one dish you should try, they’ll probably tell you to try chakhchoukha.
-At least from our experience, this was the dish that we were recommended many times.
+If you ask Algerian people what dish you should try, they’ll probably tell you to try chakhchoukha.
+At least from our experience, this dish was recommended to us many times.

 But don’t confuse this dish with shakshuka – this is another common dish in Algeria and around the world, but chakhchoukha is much heavier.